makinacorpus/corpus-dockerregistry/doc/Hack.md

 sudo gpasswd -a $(whoami) editor
 ```

-### incremental inspectable image
+### Building the image
+The main thing you want to do with a docker image is to build it.<br/>
-Secondly, when you feels that the build of your image is somewhat stable,<br/>
-Build and tag it to speed up future container spawns.<br/>
+When you feels the build enoughtly stable, you can tag it to speed up future container spawns.<br/>
 This will allows you to hack your code without having to rebuild each time you change a single letter.<br/>
 ```bash
 sudo docker build -t mydevtag .
 ```
+### Debugging your container, AKA live edit
+#### Method 1: Manual edit (recommended)
 Indeed the idea is to build one the image, and then go into the container<br/>
 via a shell to do daily thinkgs manually until you are happy of the result and ready for a new build.<br/>
 ```bash